Chronic Bronchitis CAN Be Defeated Without Drugs

 Repeated bouts of bronchitis yearly or more often indicate the chronic type that includes accelerated shrinkage.

-Acute Bronchitis symptoms like a deep chest cold, slight fever; inflammation, weak voice, limited speech, shortness of breath, headache, nausea, lung and body aches; hacking dry cough or mucous producing cough.
+Acute Bronchitis symptoms like a deep chest cold, slight fever; inflammation, weak voice, limited speech, shortness of breath, headache, nausea, lung and body aches; hacking dry cough or mucus producing cough.

-Poor breathing balance & coordination, high mucous forming and acid forming diet; suppressive "cold preparations"; lack of exercise inviting poor circulation; smoking; air-born toxins; immunity weakness, stress and fatigue.
+Poor breathing balance & coordination, high mucus forming and acid forming diet; suppressive "cold preparations"; lack of exercise inviting poor circulation; smoking; air-born toxins; immunity weakness, stress and fatigue.

 Insufficient activity encourages poor respiration and elimination.
 Toxins build up in the lungs and colon and create tension, exhaustion, skin and hair problems, and pale complexion.
 Complexion often changes within minutes after breathing is improved.

 Cough suppressants?
 Avoid cough suppressants.
-Coughing helps get rid of mucous.
+Coughing helps get rid of mucus.
 Wet coughing is productive coughing.